mike-ghaly/PyQt5/4. Layouts/README.md

 - Applications might look different on various screens/platforms
 - Making small changes to our design (like changing labels' font) may mess up the entire design

-Instead what we want is for our widgets to automatically change size to have the look we want regardless of the window's size or platform.
+Instead what we want is for our widgets to automatically change size and to have the look we want regardless of the window's size or platform.

 ![layouts4](https://github.com/Michael-M-Mike/PyQt5/blob/master/img/layouts4.PNG)
 ![layouts5](https://github.com/Michael-M-Mike/PyQt5/blob/master/img/layouts5.PNG)